Senzatela helps Rockies avoid sweep, beat Dodgers 6-3

-DENVER (AP) — Antonio Senzatela pitched efficiently into the seventh inning as the Colorado Rockies avoided a Los Angeles sweep with a 6-3 win Sunday and delayed the Dodgers from clinching their eighth straight NL West title.
+Antonio Senzatela pitched efficiently into the seventh inning as the Colorado Rockies avoided a Los Angeles sweep with a 6-3 win Sunday and delayed the Dodgers from clinching their eighth straight NL West title.

-The Dodgers could’ve wrapped up the division with a victory and a loss by San Diego later in the day.
-They took three of four this weekend from a struggling Rockies team that played their final series at Coors Field this season.
+The Dodgers could’ve wrapped up the division with a victory and a loss by San Diego.
+They took three of four this weekend from a struggling Rockies team that played its final series at Coors Field this season.

+“I don’t think anyone in the clubhouse takes that for granted,” Dodgers manager Dave Roberts said of the division-title streak.
+“That’s our goal from the outset.”

 Senzatela (5-2) carried over his command from his last start when he turned in his first career complete game.
-He allowed one run over 6 1/3 innings to help contain a potent Dodgers lineup even with Mookie Betts getting the afternoon off.
+He allowed one run over 6 1/3 innings to help contain a potent Dodgers lineup, even with Mookie Betts getting the afternoon off.

+“He’s pitching with a lot of confidence and a lot of conviction in his stuff,” said Rockies manager Bud Black, whose team had 10 hits — all singles.
+“I thought he pitched outstanding.”

 Leading big in the eighth, Daniel Bard struck out Cody Bellinger with the bases loaded to end the threat.
-Bard returned in the ninth and surrendered a two-out, two-run single to AJ Pollock to make it 6-3.
+Bard returned in the ninth and gave up a two-out, two-run single to AJ Pollock that made it 6-3.

-After walking Corey Seager, Bard was replaced by Mychal Givens, who got Chris Taylor to ground out to earn his first save of the season.
+After walking Corey Seager, Bard was replaced by Mychal Givens, who got Chris Taylor to ground out for his first save of the season.

 It was a rare game when the Dodgers didn’t leave the yard.
 They’ve hit a homer in 43 of 54 contests this season.